DiffVax: Optimization-Free Image Immunization Against Diffusion-Based Editing: Introduction

-To address these challenges, a line of research has focused on deepfake detection~\cite{Naitali2023DeepfakeAG, Passos_2024} and verification methods~\cite{Hasan2019CombatingDV}, which facilitate post-hoc identification.
+To address these challenges, one line of research has focused on deepfake detection~\citep{Naitali2023DeepfakeAG, Passos_2024} and verification methods~\citep{Hasan2019CombatingDV}, which facilitate post-hoc identification.
 While effective for detection, these approaches do not proactively prevent malicious editing, as they only identify it after it happens.
-Another branch modifies the parameters of editing models~\cite{li2024safegen} to prevent unethical content synthesis (\eg NSFW material); however, the widespread availability of unrestricted generative models limits its effectiveness.
-A more robust defense mechanism, known as image immunization~\cite{photoguard, Lo_2024_CVPR, yeh2021attackbestdefensenullifying, ruiz2020disrupting}, safeguards images from malicious edits by embedding imperceptible adversarial perturbations.
+Another branch modifies the parameters of editing models~\citep{li2024safegen} to prevent unethical content synthesis (e.g. NSFW material); however, the widespread availability of unrestricted generative models limits its effectiveness.
+A more robust defense mechanism, known as image immunization~\citep{photoguard, Lo_2024_CVPR, yeh2021attackbestdefensenullifying, ruiz2020disrupting}, safeguards images from malicious edits by embedding imperceptible adversarial perturbation.
 This approach ensures that any editing attempts lead to unintended or distorted results, proactively preventing malicious modifications rather than depending on post-hoc detection.
-The subtlety of this protection is particularly valuable for large-scale, publicly accessible content—such as social media—where user data is especially vulnerable to malicious attacks.
-By uploading immunized images instead of original ones, users can reduce the risk of misuse by malicious actors, highlighting the practical potential of this method for real-world applications.
+The subtlety of this protection is particularly valuable for large-scale, publicly accessible content, such as social media, where user data is especially vulnerable to malicious attacks.
+By uploading immunized images instead of the original ones, users can reduce the risk of misuse by malicious actors, highlighting the potential of immunization-based methods for real-world impact.